 This post contains affiliate links.
 I may receive compensation for transactions conducted through these links at no extra cost to you.

 The best mechanisms people wanting to invest with their values on the path to financial independence (FI) in the U.S. have available may well be self-directed IRAs (SDIRA) and Solo 401ks.
 Not only do these little known self-directed retirement accounts allow one to make a wide range of alternative investments, they offer a tax-advantaged way for investors to truly diversify their retirement investments and increase their financial resilience.
 These accounts generally require much more active participation on the part of the account holder than their mainstream cousins.
 And there is a good bit to learn to successfully navigate these waters amidst the IRS rules pertaining to them.
-However, that shouldn’t deter those of us who want to be making more socially responsible investments from considering them because they unlock opportunities to truly make meaningful and impactful investments.
+However, that shouldn’t deter those of us who want to make investments that are more aligned with our values from considering socially responsible self-directed retirement accounts because they unlock opportunities to truly make meaningful and impactful investments.

 Before we delve any deeper into this topic I want to insert an appropriate disclaimer – I am not a certified financial planner and I’m definitely NOT your certified financial planner.
 All information presented here is for educational purposes only.
 Do your own due diligence prior to opening any self directed retirement account.
 And before deciding if one of these accounts is right for you, consider consulting a tax advisor first.